rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

     <li>You will have 1&nbsp;minute to review an image on the page.
 After reviewing the image, you will then proceed to a series of questions regarding the image you just saw</li>
     <li>You will have 45&nbsp;seconds to answer the associated questions</li>
     <li>You will receive 1&nbsp;point for each correct answer</li>
     <li>You can skip questions.
-If you do not know the answer, please select "I don't know."</li>
+If you do not know the answer, please answer "I don't know"</li>
     <li>Once the time limit has run out, you will advance to the next question automatically</li>
     <li>You may choose to proceed to the next section before the time limit is up</li>
   </ul>